Car SOS: Format

 Each episode begins with Tim and Fuzz picking up and reviewing the featured car.
 Shaw will discuss why the car is being restored with the nominee's relatives, while Townshend inspects the car's state, working out the amount of work needed.
 The car is then winched onto a trailer and taken to Townshend's workshop, where it is inspected further by all of the restoration team.
-As the restoration work begins, Shaw is given a list and travels the country to find the needed parts, often portrayed in a comedic, 'blagging' manner.
-Shaw and Townshend will occasionally break from the restoration, leaving it in the safe hands of the team to visit other restored models of the same car, test driving them and talking with other owners.
+As the restoration work begins, Shaw is given a list and travels the country to find the much needed parts, often portrayed in a comedic, 'blagging' manner.
+Shaw and Townshend will often break from the restoration, leaving it in the safe hands of the team to visit other restored models of the same car, test driving them and talking with other owners.
 Towards the end of the restoration, Shaw invites the nominee's family to discuss setting up a fake scenario or event in which they can return the car to the owner.
 The staged event is also usually presented in a comedic manner, with Shaw often in disguise before revealing himself and his intentions to the owner, who is then presented with their restored car.

 A special aired as the third episode of the third series featuring Sir Stirling Moss.
 A 1962 Sebring Austin Healey Sprite, once driven at Sebring as part of a racing team featuring Steve McQueen and Sir Stirling Moss, was restored by the team and was placed in the Heritage Motor Centre (now named the British Motor Museum) once completed.
 In the 1962 race, a sister car was driven by Moss to a class win, and second overall.
 That car had since been destroyed, leaving the team car, restored by the team, as the only Sebring Sprite left in the world.

 Episodes

-As of March 2023, ten full series of 10 episodes each, plus 2 special 7 Day Challenge episodes have aired, with series eleven currently airing.
+As of May 2024, twelve full series, plus 2 special 7 Day Challenge episodes have aired.